Skip to content

 evaluate_approach

-evaluate_approach(sr_approach: SR_approach, num_experiments: int = 1, top_k: int = 20, initial_seed: int = None, results: Optional[SR_results] = None) -> SR_results
+evaluate_approach(sr_approach: SR_approach, num_experiments: int = 1, top_k: int = 20, initial_seed: Optional[int] = None, results: Optional[SR_results] = None, callbacks: Optional[Union[SRCallbacks, CallbackDispatcher, List[SRCallbacks]]] = None, verbose: bool = True, adaptation_path: Optional[str] = None) -> SR_results

-Evaluates an SR_approach on this dataset.
+Evaluates an SR approach on this dataset.

 Parameters: